 Managing Access and Controlling Share Settings

-Limitations of Moving from Google Sheets to BigQuery using
+Limitations of using Sheets Connector to Connect Google Sheets to BigQuery

-In this blog post, we covered how you can incorporate BigQuery into Google sheets in two ways.
+In this blog post, we covered how you can incorporate BigQuery into Google Sheets in two ways so far.
 Despite the immeasurable benefits of the process, it has some limitations.

 - This process cannot support volumes of data greater than 10,000 rows in a single spreadsheet.

-In addition to Google Sheets, Hevo can move data from a variety of data sources (Databases, Cloud Applications, SDKs and more).
+In addition to Google Sheets, Hevo can move data from a variety of Free & Paid Data Sources (Databases, Cloud Applications, SDKs, and more).
 Hevo ensures that your data is consistently and securely moved from any source to BigQuery in real-time.

-Before you go ahead and custom processes to move data from Google Sheets to BigQuery – Do experience Hevo’s hassle-free Data Integration platform by signing up for a 14-day free trial here.
+Before you go ahead and build custom processes to move data from Google Sheets to BigQuery – SIGN UP for a 14-day free trial to experience Hevo’s hassle-free Data Integration platform.